The Ultimate Gardening Gift Guide (for any budget)

 One good problem you encounter as a gardener is sometimes having too much food to eat all at once.
 What do you do when you have 100 pounds of carrots, cabbage, kale, radishes, etc in your harvest basket that you can’t possibly eat all at once or even fit in the fridge?

-As we’ve written about elsewhere, the answer is to use those veggies to tend the microbial garden inside you by making long-lasting and delicious home fermentations such as sauerkraut.
-The best tool to help you do that is a good German fermenting crock pot.
+The answer is to use those veggies to tend the microbial garden inside you by making long-lasting and delicious home fermentations such as sauerkraut.
+(See our Beginner’s Guide to Making Sauerkraut + Recipes!)

 Gardening Gift #15: Perennial Fruit, Nut, and Berry Plants